seansfkelley/react-layered-chart/README.md

 ### Usage with react-redux

 `ChartProvider` is implemented under the hood with [Redux](https://github.com/reactjs/redux) and [react-redux](https://github.com/reactjs/react-redux)'s `Provider`.
 If you are using react-redux elsewhere, watch out for nested `Provider`s: you cannot access the outer provider from a child of a `ChartProvider` component!

+`ChartProvider` has a `debugStoreHooks` prop if you want to attach tooling to the underlying store for debugging purposes.

 ### Tracking transient state across (un)mount cycles